robclancy/presenter/README.md

 It's recommended that you use Composer, however you can download and install from this repository.

-### Laravel 4
+### Laravel

-This package comes with an optional service provider for Laravel 4 so that you can automate some extra steps.
+This package comes with an optional service provider for Laravel 4 or 5 so that you can automate some extra steps.
 You will need to have installed using the composer method above, then register the service provider with your application.

 Open `app/config/app.php` and find the `providers` key.
 Add
 ```